 The types of intermolecular forces that occur in a substance will affect its properties, such as its phase, melting point and boiling point.
 You should remember, if you think back to the kinetic theory of matter, that the phase of a substance is determined by how strong the forces are between its particles.
-The weaker the forces, the more likely the substance is to exist as a gas because the particles are far apart.
+The weaker the forces, the more likely the substance is to exist as a gas because the particles are able to move far apart since they are not held together very strongly.
 If the forces are very strong, the particles are held closely together in a solid structure.
 Remember also that the temperature of a material affects the energy of its particles.
 The more energy the particles have, the more likely they are to be able to overcome the forces that are holding them together.
 This can cause a change in phase.

-Definition: Boiling point
+DEFINITION: Boiling point

-The temperature at which a material will change from being a liquid to being a gas.
+The temperature at which a material will change from a liquid to a gas.

-Definition: Melting point
+DEFINITION: Melting point

-The temperature at which a material will change from being a solid to being a liquid.
+The temperature at which a material will change from a solid to a liquid.